 For humans, there needs to be a basic provision of good food, warmth, clothes and shelter, or land to grow things and thrive.
-We could begin by universal basic income and common ownership of land and property.
+We could begin by universal basic income and dedicating a “true” commons of land toward all species.

 For teresapien life, place, interconnectedness and peace.

 In time, we may compassionately end markets as we know them today and adopt an all-nature commons and a gift economy at large.
 Life should not be a race to be the smartest, cutest, fastest or richest.
 The only true resistance is to reject this, to embrace compassion, realise a daily ethic of care and make it structural.